Wi‑Fi is not connecting or you cannot create a hotspot from your display

 • Ensure the Wi‑Fi interface is enabled and not disabled by a device policy.

-• For hotspot use: verify hotspot features are permitted, the correct country/region is selected, and the SSID/security settings are configured.
+• For hotspots: verify hotspot features are permitted, the correct country/region is selected, and the SSID/security settings are configured.

 4. Reduce wireless interference and improve signal.